-1. Should any additional principles-based requirements be added or should any be eliminated or changed?
+Should any additional principles-based requirements be added or should any be eliminated or changed?
 If so, please explain why.
-In teraction with other reports and communications The <ir> process is intended to be applied continuously to all relevant reports and communications, in addition to the preparation of an integrated report.
+No additional principles-based requirements are needed Interaction with other reports and communications The <ir> process is intended to be applied continuously to all relevant reports and communications, in addition to the preparation of an integrated report.
 The integrated report may include links to other reports and communications, e.g., financial statements and sustainability reports.
 The IIRC aims to complement material developed by established reporting standard setters and others, and does not intend to develop duplicate content (paragraphs 1.18-1.20).</ir> 2.
 Do you agree with how paragraphs 1.18-1.20 characterize the interaction with other reports and communications?
+Yes, however 1.20 might be difficult to be audited, especially if such items are just rhetorics.
 3. If the IIRC were to create an online database of authoritative sources of indicators or measurement methods developed by established reporting standard setters and others, which references should be included?

 Other 4.
 Please provide any other comments you have about Chapter 1.
 Chapter 2: Fundamental concepts The capitals (Section 2B) The Framework describes six categories of capital (paragraph 2.17).
 An organization is to use these categories as a benchmark when preparing an integrated report (paragraphs 2.19-2.21), and should disclose the reason if it considers any of the capitals as not material (paragraph 4.5).
 5. Do you agree with this approach to the capitals?
 Why/why not?
+Yes.
 6. Please provide any other comments you have about Section 2B?
+Well defined, still intangibles are subjectively reported which might inhibit external verification.
 Business model (Section 2C) A business model is defined as an organization's chosen system of inputs, business activities, outputs and outcomes that aims to create value over the short, medium and long term (paragraph 2.26).
 7. Do you agree with this definition?
 Why/why not?
+Yes